Kuroishin-beep/Equipment-Checkout-Tracker/README.md

 - Works on mobile, checked at 375px
 - Consistent navigation on every page, including the 404

-Search, filter and sort all live in the URL, so they compose — searching while filtered keeps the filter, and the result is a link you can share.
+Search, filter and sort all live in the URL, so they compose, searching while filtered keeps the filter, and the result is a link you can share.

 ## Tech stack